Tag: weakness

 Numbers 27:12-22, Deuteronomy 31:1-23, Proverbs 15:18–29

-After more of the community with rules and practices are delivered, Moses begins his final farewell.
+After more formation of the with rules and practices are delivered, Moses begins his final farewell.
 All of Deuteronomy is a long good-bye.

 Joshua is once again brought before the community for the transition of leadership.
 The first was the commission.
 Joshua may have spent many years with Moses as his aide (perhaps even thinking about leadership).
 Then Joshua became the designated successor.
 When that occurred, Joshua had to to become the leader he would be.
 No longer could he hide (so to speak) behind Moses’ robes as an aide (not that Joshua seems to have been the type).
 The reality of what was going to happen hit.
 Now, this time his presence in front was going from commissioned leader to actual leader.
 Moses was now the emeritus (honorary) leader, and Joshua the true leader of the Israelites.